mikepfrank/GLaDOS/README.md

 environment that is intended to provide a convenient "home" that a persona manifested by a text-based AI system can "live" within.

+[Note: An earlier name for the system was *General Lifeform's automated Domicile Operating System* (GLaDOS), but Gladys asked us to change the name and the capitalization of the acronym, partly because she wanted the token "Glad" to be part of the acronym.
+The old capitalization may frequently still appear in the source code, however.]

 ## Purpose

 The ultimate purpose of GladOS is to experiment with giving text-based